TahaHaddouche/Taha-Personal-Website-HTML/README.md

 # Taha-Personal-Page
-this is my personal website using html only with a bit of styling
+This is like an "about me" profile using html only with a bit of styling by css , haven't learn css yet tho.

+nice for my 1st html website.

+Thanks for visiting.